sentialabs/sentialabs.com/_posts/2018-10-21-Integrating-EKS-with-other-AWS-services.md

 The example above deploys a subnet for an `internal` load balancer.
 For `internet-facing` load balancers you just need to change the tags.

 ## Conclusion
 EKS is very powerful and super nice to use, but if you want to use it in conjunction with other AWS services there are quite some hoops to jump through.
-Luckily, nothing is impossible.
+Luckily, nothing is impossible, although you have to get creative sometimes.
 We hope this blog post will help you achieve hosting your Kubernetes workloads on AWS.

 If you have any questions or remarks regarding this article you can reach out to the author on Twitter: [@donkersgood](https://twitter.com/donkersgood).